KenEucker/wordpress-devcontainer/README.md

 If you've made changes to the source files, you can run `npm run redeploy` and every process to push the changes to wordpress will run.

 # Philosophy
 This is a testbed or development environment intended to run a theme or plugin in complete isolation on a vanilla wordpress install.
-You'll notice that the source folder contains 'theme' not theme(s) as well as 'plugin' not plugin(s), this is to enforce the isolation of this environment down to a singlular concerns.
-Any external dependencies needed can still be installed to wordpress as needed, but these settings may be lost if the docker environment is deleted (`teardown`).
+You'll notice that the source folder contains 'theme' not theme(s) as well as 'plugin' not plugin(s), this is to enforce the isolation of this environment down to singlular concerns.
+Any external dependencies needed can still be installed to wordpress as needed, but changes may be lost if the docker environment is deleted (`teardown`).

 # Vendors that make this project possible
 [Understrap](https://understrap.com/)